cutebow/Anchor-Optimizer/README.md

 All rights reserved unless explicitly stated.
 No permission is granted to use, copy, modify, or distribute this project or its source code without prior written consent from the author.

-Outdated for things like bug fixes. some files removed to prevent ai slop mod copies